-I was recently interviewed about mindfulness, specifically in relation to mindful parenting, and was asked what the greatest challenge is for parents these days.
-Simply put, parents deal with the uniquely challenging demand of being responsible for other humans, that mindfulness can be a powerful option for helping to create a deeper sense of calm when it is most needed
+I was recently interviewed about mindfulness, specifically in relation to CEO leadership, and was asked what the greatest challenge is for leaders these days.
+Simply put, leaders in big corporations deal with the uniquely challenging demand of being responsible for other humans, that mindfulness can be a powerful option for helping to create a deeper sense of calm when it is most needed.

 Our ability to change our lives is directly proportionate to our ability to exercise self control, and our ability to exercise self control is directly proportionate to our ability to focus our attention.
 I get it, how the heck do we focus our attention in a world that is buying and selling it every moment of every day?
 Well, we take personal responsibility and realise that if we don’t want to go in busy circles of stress chasing one happy moment and grasping for the next, we can begin to appreciate that when used well, the mind is our greatest asset.